OpenPPL/ppq/README.md

 To release the power of this advanced quantization tool, at least one CUDA computing device is required.
 Install CUDA from [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive), PPL Quantization Tool will use CUDA compiler to compile cuda kernels at runtime.

-ATTENTION: For users of pytorch, pytorch might bring you a minimized CUDA libraries, which will not satisfy the requirement of this tool, you have to install CUDA from Nvidia manually.
+ATTENTION: For users of pytorch, pytorch might bring you a minimized CUDA libraries, which will not satisfy the requirement of this tool, you have to install CUDA from NVIDIA manually.

 ATTENTION: Make sure your python version is >= 3.6.0.
 PPL Quantization Tool is written with dialects that only by python >= 3.6.0.